bktescher/School_DistrictA/README.md

 ![](https://github.com/bktescher/school_districtA/blob/main/resources/PNG/district%20summary%20post.png)
 The effects upon the District summary were negligible, increasing Math, Reading and overall passing percentages by less than 0.1%

+## Other Negligible effects:
+The removal of Thomas High School 9th grade stats had very little effect on the remainder of the categories.
+All categories have screen shots of the pre and post edit state and can be viewed via Resources/PNG folder within this repository.

+##### Scores by school spending
+- Thomas High School is in the $630-644 spending bracket and scores within this metric were effected by less than 0.1%

+##### Scores by school size
+Impact negligible to all relevant statistics.

+##### Scores by school size
+Impact negligible to all relevant statistics.

+## Summary
+Thomas High School 9th grade students accounted for roughly 1% of the 39,170 total student population in the district.
+The removal of their statistics increased percent Passing Math, percent Passing Reading and Overall passing percentages by approximately the same amount, 1%.

+This adjustment had the biggest impact on the percent Passing Math, percent Passing Reading and Overall passing percentage for Thomas High school stat summary.
+This allowed them to jump significantly in their Overall performance rankings within the District.